MilkaPeeka/dataclasstodatabase/README.md

-**Dataclass To Database -> A very simple abstraction layer to make life somewhat easier**
+**Dataclass To Database -> A very simple abstraction layer to make using SQL somewhat easier**

 My goal with that project is to make life a little bit easier by creating an abstraction layer that simplifes the writing of basic SQL queries- and does that for you!